kimtth/awesome-azure-openai-llm/README.md

-`updated: 06/20/2023`
+`updated: 06/22/2023`

-# LLM (Large language model) and Azure related libraries
+# Azure Open AI + LLM (Large language model)

 This repository contains references to open-source models similar to ChatGPT, as well as Langchain and prompt engineering libraries.
 It also includes related samples and research on Langchain, Vector Search (including feasibility checks on Elasticsearch, Azure Cognitive Search, Azure Cosmos DB), and more.

-> Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review. some code might be outdated.
+> Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review. `some code might be outdated.`

 > `Rule: Brief each item on one or a few lines as much as possible.`